helm/charts/stable/mongodb-replicaset/README.md

 ## TLS support

-To enable full TLS encryption setl `tls.enabled` to `true`.
+To enable full TLS encryption set `tls.enabled` to `true`.
 It is recommended to create your own CA by executing:

 ```console
 $ openssl genrsa -out ca.key 2048